wireseo/tp/docs/UserGuide.md

 1. Upon start up, you will be prompted to log in to unlock Jarvis's full set of features.
- Please refer to the logging in segment below to complete your log in.
+ Please refer to the logging in segment below to complete your login.

 1. Type the command in the command box and press Enter to execute it.
 E.g. typing help and pressing Enter will open the help window.
    Some example commands you can try: